TESTING GUIDE

 • TN-S earthing: Typical Ze ≤ 0.8Ω.
 Separate earth conductor in the supply cable sheath.
 The Ze is higher because the earth path impedance is greater.
 Found in older urban properties supplied via older distribution cables.

 • TT earthing: No Ze in the traditional sense — the installation has its own earth electrode with resistance Ra.
 Ra plus the electrode resistance of the supply transformer gives the total loop impedance.
-TT systems require RCD protection rather than relying on overcurrent protective devices for ADS.
+Reg 411.5.2 lists both an RCD and an overcurrent protective device as permitted devices for a TT system, an RCD being preferred — an overcurrent device may only be relied on where a suitably low Zs is permanently and reliably assured.

 Record Ze on the schedule of test results and on the face of the consumer unit schedule.
 Note the earthing arrangement (TN-C-S, TN-S, or TT) alongside the Ze value.